 The diatoms represent a distinct group but the placement of the diatom group is problematic both in terms of level (phylum or class) and in terms of phylogeny (i.e. who are they grouped with).
 They may be placed in the ‘miscellaneous’ kingdom, the Protist Kingdom, which is practical but not phylogenetically accurate.
 They have affinities to several other groups, in particular the brown algae.
 In a number of taxonomic schemes they are placed in a group called ‘heterokonts’, sometimes in a ‘Chromista’ kingdom and sometimes in a Ochrophyta phylum.
 The groups that are sometimes associated with them include the ‘golden-brown’ algae, the brown algae, and some non-photosynthetic forms, in particular the water molds (Oomycota).
 It is now thought that the group originated from an endosymbiotic association of a red algae (a eukaryote) with another eukaryote and that the chloroplasts of diatoms and related groups represent derivatives of the red algae.
 Since the red algae themselves (like all eukaryotes) are thought to have originated from an endosymbiotic event (this is considered to be the primary endiosymbiotic event), the endosymbiosis that that produced diatoms is considered to be a ‘secondary endosymbiosis’.
 Evidence for this can be found in the membrane system of the chloroplasts.
 The chloroplasts of red algae, green algae and plants have two membranes, one thought to be derived from a prokaryotic symbiont, a cyanobacterium (= blue-green algae), and one derived from the host that engulfed it (the phagosomal membrane (the membrane that surrounds the particle being engulfed).
 The chloroplasts of diatoms (and groups thought to be related to them) have four membranes.
 The two ‘extra’ membranes represent the outer membrane of the engulfed red algae plus the phagosomal membrane of the second endosymbiotic event.
 Diatoms, and the heterokont/chromista/ochrophyte group as a whole, are thought to be of relatively recent origin, obviously after the origin of red algae and also well after the origin of plants.
 The coloration of the diatoms, and of the photosynthetic members of the heterokont/chromista/ochrophyte group as a whole, is brown or yellow-brown (ocher is a yellow/brown color) and comes from the presence of a different pigment, chlorophyll c, in addition to chlorophyll a.

 Diatoms are unicellular, and like most (but not all!) unicellular organisms, they are small, generally 20-100 um in size, and only visible to the naked eye as dust.
-They have a cell wall with a unique (in biological terms) composition, being composed of silica dioxide, a very common occurring mineral (quartz is silica dioxide, thus glass and (most) sand has the same composition).
+They have a cell wall with a unique (in biological terms) composition, being composed of silica dioxide.
+Although silica dioxide is a rare component of organisms it is a very common mineral.
+Quartz is silica dioxide, thus glass, sand and diatom cell walls all have the same composition).
 The cell walls of most organisms are usually polysaccharide in nature (i.e., carbon based).
 Thus most cell walls would be considered ‘organic’ if one defines organic on the basis of carbon (as most chemists do); but if one considers ‘organic’ to mean relating to living things then silica dioxide sometimes is organic, but only rarely, as only a few other groups of organisms utilize the material in their structure (see horsetails).
 Another distinctive feature of the cell wall of diatoms is that it is composed of two distinct parts (‘frustules’), a ‘top’ half that is slightly larger and whose sides overlap the ‘bottom’ half, much as the top of a shoe box fits over the bottom.
 The frustule is ‘sculptured’ with minute pores that give it a very decorative look.
 Diatoms come in two basic forms: radially symmetrical forms (image at top of first page) and bilaterally symmetrical forms, like the image at the start of this section.
 When the diatom dies the two halves separate and the top and bottom, being composed of a very stable material resistant to decomposition, settle to the bottom of the body of water that the diatom was living in and become part of the sediment.
 Most diatoms exist as separate individual cells but a few are colonial, resulting from the failure of newly produced cells to separate from their parent cell.

 Diatoms generally reproduce asexually by mitosis.
 The two frustules separate, each with a nucleus and cytoplasm.
-Each daughter constructs a new frustule and the new frustule is always the bottom (smaller one).
-This means that one daughter cell (the coming from the ‘top’) is the same size as the original and the other is slightly smaller.
-Thus, through time, the size of a population of diatoms gets smaller.
-For most diatoms, when they shrink to 1/3rd of the maximal size, sexual reproduction is triggered and, in the process, the maximum size is produced.
+Each daughter constructs a new frustule.
+The newly constructed frustule is always the bottom (smaller one).
+This means that one daughter cell (the one coming from the ‘top’) is the same size as the original, and the other new cell is slightly smaller.
+Thus, through time, the average size of a population of diatoms gets smaller.
+For most diatoms, when they shrink to 1/3rd of the maximal size, sexual reproduction is triggered and, in the process, the maximum size is once again produced.

 Matter and energy